web-eid/web-eid-asp-dotnet-example/README.md

 If you have a test eID card, use the  `Development`  profile.
 In this case access to paid services is not required, but you need to upload the authentication and signing certificates of the test card to the test OCSP responder database as described in section _[Using DigiDoc4j in test mode with the  `dev`  profile](https://github.com/web-eid/web-eid-spring-boot-example#using-digidoc4j-in-test-mode-with-the-dev-profile)_ of the Web eID Java example application documentation.
 The`Development` profile is activated by default.

-If you only have a production eID card, use the  `Production`  profile.
+If you only have a production eID card, i.e., an eID card issued to real person or organization, use the  `Production`  profile.
 You can still test authentication without further configuration; however, for digital signing to work, you need access to a paid timestamping service as described in section [_Using DigiDoc4j in production mode with the  `prod`  profile_](https://github.com/web-eid/web-eid-spring-boot-example#using-digidoc4j-in-production-mode-with-the-prod-profile) of the Web eID Java example documentation.

 You can specify the profile as an environment variable `ASPNETCORE_ENVIRONMENT` when running the application.
 To set the profile for the current session before starting the app using [`dotnet run`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-run), use the following command:
 ```cmd